release-engineering/pom-manipulation-ext/guide/project-version-manip.md

 ### Snapshot Detection

 The extension can detect snapshot versions and either preserve the snapshot or replace it with a real version.
-This is controlled by the property `versionSuffixSnapshot` (*Deprecated property `version.suffix.snapshot`*).
+This is controlled by the property `versionSuffixSnapshot` (*Deprecated property `version.suffix.snapshot` for versions **3.8.1 and prior***).
 The default is false (i.e. remove SNAPSHOT and replace by the suffix).

     mvn install -DversionSuffixSnapshot=true